 This website was built by Isaac Shivvers, an astrophysics graduate student at UC Berkeley.
 Feel free to contact me with any questions or comments at ude.yelekreb.ortsa@srevvihsi.

-The supernova data behind this site was assembled from the International Astronomical Union's official list of named supernovae.
+The supernova data behind this site was assembled from the International Astronomical Union's official list of named supernovae as well as the list of supernovae maintained David Bishop at the Rochester Academy of Sciences.
 The map is automatically updated with newly-discovered supernovae every week.

 The background image of the night sky is courtesy of ESO/S.Brunier, and was produced as part of the European Southern Observatory's GigaGalaxy Zoom project.